In his mandate letter to natural resources minister James Carr, Prime Minister Justin Trudeau wrote:

 Trudeau gave the same instructions to the minister of environment Catherine McKenna and the minister of fisheries Hunter Tootoo, and similar direction to the minister of Indigenous and northern affairs Carolyn Bennett.

 The Liberal platform this election also stated, “We will also ensure that environmental assessments include an analysis of upstream impacts and greenhouse gas emissions resulting from projects under review.”

-The Council of Canadians is demanding that the Trudeau government halt the National Energy Board reviews of the Energy East and Trans Mountain pipelines, launch an immediate public review of Canada’s environmental assessment processes, and implement a new process to ensure all proposed projects are assessed on the basis of their individual and cumulative impacts, their upstream and downstream climate pollution, among other actions.
+implement a new process to ensure all proposed projects are assessed on the basis of their individual and cumulative impacts, their upstream and downstream climate pollution, and meaningful public consultation;

 While the NEB timeline for its review of the Energy East pipeline is not known, it is expected that the NEB will make its recommendation on the Kinder Morgan TransMountain pipeline expansion by May 20, 2016.

 For more on our energy and climate justice campaign, please click here.